RIOS & EUBANKS

 Elizabeth is an adjunct professor at the University of La Verne College of Law, teaching coursework in special education and disability rights law.

 Elizabeth has presented seminars at national conferences, including at the Council of Parent Attorneys and Advocates and the American Bar Association, and she is the co-chair of Practising Law Institute’s annual Special Education Law Conference.
-She serves on the Board of Directors for Inland Fair Housing and Mediation Board and Ichi Villa: Alliance for Autism.
+She serves on the Board of Directors for the Autism Society, Inland Empire.